civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

   - try to import them in as few places as possible, by creating wrapper functions and using the `no-restricted-imports` eslint rule
     - this allows us flexibility to adjust the API of the dependency, and makes it easy to swap it out or remove it if necessary
     - see [`toSlug.ts`](https://github.com/civic-dashboard/civic-dashboard-web/tree/main/src/logic/toSlug.ts) and [`.eslintrc.json`](https://github.com/civic-dashboard/civic-dashboard-web/tree/main/.eslintrc.json#L14) for an example of this.

-## Emails

-We use [maildev](https://github.com/maildev/maildev) to preview emails in development.
-Make sure you've started your docker containers with `npm run docker:start`, and navigate to `localhost:1080` in your browser.
-All emails that are sent from the app in development mode will show up in this inbox!

-Note that links in emails will by default link to `https://civicdashboard.ca`, rather than your local dev server.
-You can set `HOSTNAME_FOR_EMAIL_LINKS` in your `.env` to account for this.